OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_pyexadis.md

 ```
 This is assuming ExaDis has been compiled using OpenMP, and ```OMP_NUM_THREADS=8``` specifies the number of threads used for the OpenMP run.
 The behavior should be similar to the previous test case (using pydis), except that the simulation should run much faster.

-#### Explore Dislocation Network
+#### Dislocation Network Examination

-After the simulation has finished, we can examine the data stored in object ```G``` by typing the following command in the Python terminal.
+After the simulation has finished, we can examine the data stored in object ```G``` by typing the following command in the Python terminal
 ```python
 G
 ```